coderefinery/snakemake_hackathon/content/Snakemake_HPC.md

 #SBATCH --cpus-per-task=4

 module load snakemake/version
-snakemake -s Snakefile --jobs 4
+snakemake --cores 4
 ```

+Note how 4 CPUs are reserved ( `#SBATCH --cpus-per-task=4`) and made available to the workflow (`--cores 4`).
+Within the Snakefile resource distribution and parallelization can be controlled using `threads:X` directive, see the [Snakemake documentation on threads](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads).

 #### Slurm integration with the [Snakemake SLURM executor plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html)

 With the plugin you can define SLURM batch job resources for your snakemake workflow instead of writing an sbatch file.

-Snakemake provides a [Snakemake SLURM executor](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) as plugin, which can be used to run Snakemake workflows on clusters:
+Snakemake provides a [Snakemake SLURM executor](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) as plugin, which can be used to let Snakemake run workflows on clusters.
+For this, you would start an interactive session, from which you could call :

 ```
 module load snakemake/version

-snakemake -s Snakefile --keep-going  --jobs 1 --executor slurm --default-resources slurm_account=project_xxx slurm_partition=small
+snakemake --jobs 1 --executor slurm --default-resources slurm_account=project_xxx slurm_partition=test runtime=10 mem_mb_per_cpu=2000 cpus_per_task=4
 ```

+This command would submit **one new job** (defined by `--jobs 1`) to SLURM for running the whole workflow in that job, similar to the sbatch script above.
+Instead of defining `cpus_per_task` for the whole workflow, one could also define `threads:X` for each rule.

+Other SLURM resource specifications can be found from the table in the [SLURM executor plugin documentation](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html#advanced-resource-specifications).

-The SLURM integration also provides the possibility to start multiple jobs for you; for example one for each rule.
-However, with this option you would have to wait in queue for every single step to be executed which generates a lot of overhead, especially for small jobs.
+The SLURM integration also provides the possibility to start multiple SLURM jobs (specified by setting `--jobs` to > 1) for you; for example one for each step.
+However, with this option you would have to wait in queue for every single step to be executed which generates a lot of overhead, especially for short job steps.
 Using the Snakemake SLURM integration this way should therefore be avoided in cases where single steps are short.
 A better solution to scale up your Snakemake workflow (also to multiple nodes) is to use Hyperqueue instead:

 ### Snakemake at scale using Hyperqueue